Mariosunny/validate-declarative/README.md

 **Be warned**- a large number of validations may result in high memory usage, as every validation adds another element to each internal array of unique values within the schema.
 Though it is not recommended, you can call `schema.$__meta__.reset()` to clear these internal arrays.
-Doing this will no longer guarantee uniqueness for subsequent validations, however)
+This, however, will not garuantee uniqueness for subsequent validations.)
 ```javascript
 import {verify, string} from 'validate-declarative';